-The process of asking questions to identify a buyer's problems and needs and then tailoring a sales pitch to satisfy those needs is called needs-satisfaction selling8.
+The process of asking questions to identify a buyer's problems and needs and then tailoring a sales pitch to satisfy those needs is called needs-satisfaction selling.
 This form of selling works best if the needs of customers vary, but the products being offered are fairly standard.
-For example, you might wander onto a car lot with a set of needs for a new vehicle.
-Someone else might purchase the same vehicle but for an entirely different set of reasons.
-Perhaps this person is more interested in the miles per gallon, or how big a trailer the vehicle can tow, whereas you are more interested in the vehicle's style and the amount of legroom and headroom it has.

-National Cash Register, now NCR, was one of the first companies to professionalize selling with a sales school in 1894.
-Today, the company is a major seller of not only cash registers but also many other products, such as the scanner shown here, which you may see in a grocery or clothing store.
+The salesperson asks questions to understand the needs then presents a solution.
+The method was popularized by Neil Rackham, who developed the SPIN selling approach.
+SPIN stands for situation questions, problem questions, implications, and needs-payoff, four types of questions that are company is a major seller of not only cash registers but also many other products, such as the scanner shown here, which you may see in a grocery or clothing store.